bplmaps/lmec-main-site/content/projects/digital-projects/georeferencing.md

 {{< alert-box title="Retirement of Map Warper" >}}

 As of August 2021, our crowdsourced georeferencing interface, Map Warper, is being phased out.
-Since then, the Map Center team has been supporting Bert Spaan's work on a next generation web georeferencing interface called [Allmaps](https://allmaps.org/).
+Since then, the Map Center team has been supporting Bert Spaan's work on a next generation web georeferencing interface called [Allmaps](https://allmaps.org/), which will be ready for public use in fall 2022.
 You can still [browse maps that have been georeferenced](https://collections.leventhalmap.org/search?f%5Bgeoreferenced_bsi%5D%5B%5D=yes) or explore the fully-geotransformed [Atlascope collection](https://atlascope.leventhalmap.org).

 {{</ alert-box >}}